 For the dough:

-- Have ready a 9-inch pie pan with a removable bottom.
+- Have ready a 9-inch pie pan with a removable bottom or a ceramic deep dish pie plate.
 In case you don't have a pie dish, you can use a springform pan for cakes.
 You'll come halfway up the sides with the crust, so it's roughly the same height as a pie.

-- Have ready 1 recipe for Italian Pie Crust.
-When ready to bake, roll the dough on a lightly floured counter until a few inches bigger than the pie plate.
+- Have ready 1 recipe for Italian Pie Crust, cold from the refrigerator.
+When ready to bake, roll the dough on a lightly floured counter until it's a few inches bigger than the pie plate.
 Carefully line the pan without stretching the dough and pinch the edges.
 You might need to cut a few overhanging pieces.
+If it tears, pat it together with your fingers or use extra dough for gaps.

 - Preheat oven to 350ºF (180ºC).